Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Chapter 1 Script - The Arena.md

 *The scene returns to the arena.

-\[Muldoon:] "(7) And for her contender, you all know this feathered menace well...
+M: "(7) And for her contender, you all know this feathered menace well...
 (8) With a record of 5 brutal kills under her belt, on the other side of the ring we have the vicious, *bloodthirsty* - (9) DIONYSUS!!"

 *The crowd gives a much louder cheer for the feathered Deinonychus

-\[Muldoon:] "(10) Now, if you want my opinion, this new contender is no match for [[Dionysus (Ethan - Read This)]], but we've seen our fair share of underdogs in this arena, haven't we?"
+M: "(10) Now, if you want my opinion, this new contender is no match for [[Dionysus (Ethan - Read This)]], but we've seen our fair share of underdogs in this arena, haven't we?"

 *crowd cheers "Yeah!"

-\[Muldoon:] "(11) Now, without further ado, let's get ready for a bloody battle!"
+M: "(11) Now, without further ado, let's get ready for a bloody battle!"

 # Gameplay Starts